113ll3/Ibmclouddocscli/idt/commands.md

 The {{site.data.keyword.dev_cli_short}} CLI opens an interactive shell into the app's docker container.
 The default target container for the shell command is defined by the `container-shell-target` value in the `cli-config.yml` file, where the valid values are `run` or `tools`.
 If this value is not defined or an invalid value is specified, then the `shell` command targets the `tools` container by default.
 The shell command opens the container to the directory specified by the `WORKDIR` instruction in the corresponding Dockerfile.
 If `WORKDIR` is not listed in the Dockerfile, the container root is used as the working directory.
 See [this reference](https://docs.docker.com/engine/reference/builder/#workdir){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") for more information.

 Alternatively, you can decide to pass either `run` or `tools` as an argument to the command and that container is brought up and the shell is opened for that container.
 Similarly, you can use the `container-name` parameter to pass the name of the container into which you want to shell.
-However, this flag should be reserved for when no containers are running.
+However, this flag is reserved for when no containers are running.
 The `run` and `tools` arguments are more flexible and let you switch between containers when one is running.
 For example, if the tools container is running and you execute `ibmcloud dev shell run`, the `tools` container is stopped and the `run` container starts, and vice versa.

 If the target `run` or `tools` container is not already running when you execute the `shell` command, then the target container is started.
 However, the default `Cmd` or `Entrypoint` in the Dockerfile is overridden to start directly into the shell instead of starting the server process.
 This allows you to start the `run` or `tools` container, and manually start the server with your own arbitrary or custom commands.